GradXL49/PublicRubberDuck/README.txt

 the global variable MODEL_FOLDER to reflect the path to src/agent/models/ on your machine.
 If you wish to train the agent on your own data, be sure to edit the same variable in TrainingGround.java as well.

+The original training data is in that folder as cat-training-data.txt and ner-training-data.txt.

 Start the program by running src/backend/BackendMain.java.